Garden Variety (band)

 Garden Variety was an American post-hardcore band active in the 1990s.
+Their sound drew on a wide variety of established underground acts such as Soul Asylum, Squirrel Bait, and Jawbox.

-During their time together, the band created several 7-inch singles between 1991 and 1996 and two LPs: a self-titled album in 1993 and Knocking the Skill Level in 1994.
+During their time together, the band released several 7-inch singles and two LPs: a self-titled album in 1993 and Knocking the Skill Level in 1994.
+The group disbanded in 1996.